 You need a transportation insurance provider who can help you to navigate the risks and complexities of any situation, especially when it comes to the new CSA 2010 initiative.

-Your Snyder Insurance agent in Illinois can service both primary insurance and owner-operators, so that you’ve got just one stop to make for your coverage needs.
+Your Snyder Insurance account manager can service both primary insurance and owner-operators so that you’ve got just one stop to make for your coverage needs.

 This coverage handles any type of damage or injury to others as a consequence of an accident, in which the driver is at fault.
 There is a minimum coverage of approximately $750,000 for vehicles that weigh over 10,000 pounds.
 But we do advise you to protect yourself and any workers with at least $1,000,000 or more if you can.
 This amount is typical within the industry.